Ask this six-word question to learn what makes your partner feel loved

 Instead of guessing why there’s distance in the relationship, Dr. Nadkarni suggests simply asking: “What makes you feel most loved?”

-According to the expert, the answer to this question can uncover emotional needs that even long-term couples might not be aware of.
-It helps to understand each person’s “love language”: some may need practical support, others physical contact, and some just want to feel heard and acknowledged.
+The answer can uncover emotional needs that even long-term couples might not be aware of.
+It helps you understand each person’s “love language”: some may need practical support, others physical contact, and some just want to feel heard and acknowledged.

 Why This Works: The Science of Attachment